Connect with others who understand.

 CLL leaves the immune system vulnerable to infections.
 That includes foodborne illness.
 Food safety is especially critical for people with CLL and other types of cancer.

-Foods must be cooked to the proper temperatures and prepared properly.
-You should also remember to wash fresh fruits and vegetables before preparing them, and avoid raw meat, runny eggs, or raw seafood.
+Foods must be cooked to safe temperatures and prepared properly.
+You should also remember to wash fresh fruits and vegetables before preparing them and avoid raw meat, runny eggs, or raw seafood.
 Unpasteurized dairy and certain soft cheeses also pose a risk.
 These foods are more likely to contain bacteria that can make you sick, even if healthy people can eat these foods safely.

-When in doubt, talk to your health care team about what’s safe to eat.
-They may advise you to be more strict about food safety, depending on the severity of your condition and what type of cancer treatment you’re taking.
+When in doubt, talk to your healthcare team about what’s safe to eat.
+They may advise you to be stricter about food safety, depending on how severe your condition is and what type of cancer treatment you’re taking.

 A MyLeukemiaTeam Member